SiliconFF/MVI-Dragonfly/README.md

 ## Acknowledgements

 Thanks to IBM for the Maximo Visual Inspection Edge API that powers this project.
-[Access you MVI-Edge Swagger](https://www.ibm.com/docs/en/masv-and-l/maximo-vi/cd?topic=o-rest-apis) Page to learn more
+[Access your MVI-Edge Swagger](https://www.ibm.com/docs/en/masv-and-l/maximo-vi/cd?topic=o-rest-apis) Page to learn more
 This project is unofficial and not endorsed by IBM.

 <!-- CONTRIBUTING -->